Tyrannophontes: Classification

 In his initial description of Tyrannophontes, Frederick Schram also erected the family Tyrannophontidae, to which the genus is assigned.
 The family is monotypic, with Tyrannophontes being its type and only genus, and is placed in the suborder Archaeostomatopodea.
 Schram used the same classification again in 2007 in a study revising the morphology and relationships of Paleozoic holpocarids.
 Smith et al. (2023) conducted a phylogenetic analysis to determine the relations between fossil mantis shrimps, the results of which are displayed in the cladogram below:

 Palaeobiology

 Judging from its raptorial appendages and the lifestyles of other mantis shrimps, Tyrannophontes would have been a predatory animal.
 However, while modern mantis shrimps are primarily benthic, Tyrannophontes has been theorized to be a benthopelagic animal, swimming above the seabed while it hunted, and perhaps grabbing prey from above using its raptorial appendages.
 The presence of large tergites on these appendages would have prevented the animal from lifting the front of its body while standing, and its short walking appendages make a wide stance impossible.
 This further suggests Tyrannophontes was not a bottom-dwelling animal.
 In modern mantis shrimps, only the larvae hunt primarily while swimming, and it has been suggested that research into mantis shrimp larvae is needed to better understand to lifestyle of early stomatopods like Tyrannophontes.

+Stomach contents suggest that Tyrannophontes was predated upon by the large coelacanth Caridosuctor.